Denali Music Festival

 Denali outreach sponsored in part by Harper Arts Touring Fund, Mt.
 McKinley Bank, Rasmuson, ASCA, UsibelliCoal Mine &Foundation, Wells Fargo Bank, Holland America Princess and Walker Touring Fund.

 1 pm to 4 pm

 During festival events, the 17-minute park film Heartbeats of Denali will screen at the Murie Science and Learning Center rather than the Denali Visitor Center.

 Mile 1.5 of the Denali Park Road

-Concert Black – This ensemble based in New York City, with ongoing ties to Alaska, offers visitors a concert, demonstration and performance workshop with hands-on kid-size instruments.
+Corvus (Latin for raven), a New York-based New Music ensemble with ongoing ties to Alaska, offers visitors a concert, demonstration, and performance workshop with hands-on kid-size instruments.7 pm